erlage/rad/README.md

 ### How it works?

-- Tard doesn't render pixels to build Wigets instead it maps widgets to HTML elements(tags), and takes care of managing DOM as whole.
+- Trad doesn't render pixels to build Wigets instead it maps widgets to HTML elements(tags), and takes care of managing DOM as whole.

 - Every widget has a optional `key` parameter.
 Which if not provided will be generated.
-Keys in Tard are global, and used both internally(to find objects) & in DOM(as value of id attribute of HTML element that a widget is mapped to)
+Keys in Trad are global, and used both internally(to find objects) & in DOM(as value of id attribute of HTML element that a widget is mapped to)

-## Get started
+## Geting started

 1. Create a demo app:
     - `dart pub global activate webdev`